Kahdeg-15520487/subgentrans/README.md

 For each video file, the tool will:
 1. Extract audio to a temporary WAV file using FFmpeg
 2. Transcribe the audio using Faster Whisper (base model on CPU)
-3. Translate Japanese text to English using DeepSeek API
+3. Translate Japanese text to English using DeepSeek API (with contextual batch processing for improved accuracy)
 4. Generate an SRT subtitle file with the same base name as the video
 5. Clean up the temporary audio file